 22But the word of God came to Shemaiah the man of God, saying,

 23“Speak to Rehoboam the son of Solomon, king of Judah, and to all the house of Judah and Benjamin and to the rest of the people, saying,

-28So the king took counsel and made two calves of gold, and he said to them, “It is too much for you to go up to Jerusalem.
-Look and see your gods, Israel, that brought you up out of the land of Egypt!”
+28So the king sought advice and made two calves of gold, and he said to them, “It is too much for you to go up to Jerusalem.
+Here are your gods, O Israel, that brought you up out of the land of Egypt!”

 29He set the one in Bethel and the other put he in Dan.